top of page

 Improving your Cardiovascular Health

-The next critical factor in preventing Alzheimer's is to focus o improving your cardiovascular health.
+The next critical factor in preventing Alzheimer's is to focus on improving your cardiovascular health.
 Research has shown that exercise, especially aerobic exercise decreases the amount of amyloid beta in your brain.
-It will also help to keep your weight in check, reduce blood pressure, reduce bad cholesterol, increase good cholesterol, and increase insulin sensitivity.
+It will also help to keep your weight in check, reduce blood pressure, reduce bad cholesterol, increase good cholesterol, increase insulin sensitivity and increase neuroplasticity.

 Even better when you combine exercise with a heart-healthy diet (such as the Mediterranean diet) you can accelerate the removal of amyloid beta in your body.
 We all love good food, but let's just make sure it is also healthy food.